HigherHoopern/InfoExtraction/README.md

 2. Add a new function

    func new --name Nlp --template "HTTP trigger" --authlevel anonymous
-3. Disable the default function routering
+3. Disable the default function routerin

-   # We are using flask app to handle routes and swagger integration.
+   We are using flask app to handle routes and swagger integration.

-   # By doing so, the whole path will be passed to nlp's flask app(app_rest.py)
+   By doing so, the whole path will be passed to nlp's flask app(app_rest.py)

-   # Add this block to `azure-docker-function/host.json`
+   Add this block to `azure-docker-function/host.json`

    "extensions": {
    "http": {